yWorks/yGuard/docs/task_documentation.md

 This will keep the field named `field` of the `MyClass` class.
 Additionally all the `serialVersionUID` fields (used for serialization) will be kept in all classes of the `com.mycompany.myapp.data` package.

 ## The `package` Element
 The `package` element can be used for excluding certain package's names from the renaming process.
-It cannot be used for the shrinking process.

 All packages that are matched be the nested patternset element will not be obfuscated.
 This has no influence on the class, method, or field names but will only result in the package's name not being obfuscated.
 Normally, it is not necessary to use this element, instead the [class element](#the-class-element) is used to keep class names (and thus their package names) from being obfuscated.